developer-vs/brackets-html-boilerplate/README.md

 <br>

-This is an extension for the <a href="http://brackets.io/">Brackets</a> code editor which allows you to insert an HTML template, similar to Sublime.
+This is an extension for the <a href="http://brackets.io/">Brackets</a> text editor which allows you to insert an HTML template, similar to Sublime.

 > Example of template